-An APT hacking group known as “Dragon Breath”, “Golden Eye Dog” or “APT-Q-27” is exhibiting a new trend of using various complex variations of the classic DLL sideloading technique to evade detection.
+A hacking APT known as “Dragon Breath”, “Golden Eye Dog” or “APT-Q-27” demonstrates a new trend that uses various complex variations of the classic DLL sideloading technique to evade detection.

 These attack variants start with an initial actor leveraging a clean application, most often Telegram, which transfers a secondary, sometimes clean, payload that in turn transfers a malware DLL.

-The lure for victims is Trojanized Telegram, LetsVPN or WhatsApp apps for Android, iOS or Windows purportedly targeted for people in China.
+The lure for victims is the Trojanized Telegram, LetsVPN or WhatsApp for Android, iOS or Windows purportedly targeted for people in China.
 Trojan applications are believed to be promoted using BlackSEO or malvertizing.

 According to Sophos analysts who have been monitoring the recent attacks, the targeting scope of this campaign is focused on Windows users in China, Japan, Taiwan, Singapore, Hong Kong and the Philippines.